noelhermans/exchange/pm.md

 - Implement improved monitoring for future configuration changes.
 - Conduct thorough testing before applying cluster downsizing or significant updates.
 - Enhance team training on Kubernetes best practices to prevent recurrence.

+## Learnings

+Implementing numerous changes simultaneously can lead to instabilities that are difficult to diagnose.